legerch/TransferEase/README.md

-C++ cross-platform library [TransferEase][tease-repo] which will provide methods to download/upload datas easily.
+C++ cross-platform library [TransferEase][tease-repo] which provide methods to download/upload datas easily.

 > [!TIP]
 > Latest development/pull requests will be committed into `main` branch.